kylpo/notes/Windows-8.md

 And now finally multi-instance capable and full file access in Oct 2018: https://www.infoq.com/news/2018/03/uwp-win32-features

 BUT, Windows 10 is still only 43% of PCs:  https://www.computerworld.com/article/3199373/windows-pcs/windows-by-the-numbers-windows-10-marches-on-but-pace-may-be-a-problem.html

+### Other
+Quicklook is interesting app that is surely not UWP since it says it doesn't work with Windows 10 S

+Action Note uses notification widgets to show and create new notes.
+Quite the nice design, too.
+Also good listing with descriptive screenshots.

+Focus To-Do: Focus timer & task manager a universal app using webview?